mohllal/udagram-microservices/README.md

 - Go to the browser and run [http://localhost:8100/](http://localhost:8100/) to see my Udagram application up and running with two functionalities: feed and user service. ***Feed service*** will allow the user to upload images and ***User service*** will allow a user to log-in or log-out from the system.

--If you wish to stop the containers gracefully, use the below command:
+- If you wish to stop the containers gracefully, use the below command:

 ```shell
 docker-compose stop